-In addition to this latest recipe, I'm giving you my strategies for a healthy and safe marathon training plan: water workouts.
+In addition to this latest recipe, I'm giving you my strategies for a healthy and safe training plan: water workouts.
 No really, keep reading; implementing the occasional water workout can save your joints and help with any lingering injuries.
+Or if you're like me and somehow injuring your feet constantly, water workouts might be fore you.
+(Seriously, I finally healed a bruise on my heel bone only to step on a bee and have my heel stung.
+It's endless)

 Healing No-Impact Swim Strategy:

-Ugh, marathon training.
-Exciting, stressful and at time, painful.
-My strategy is to cross-train often and at the sign of the slightest pain, move to no-impact workouts.
+My strategy for joint health is to cross-train often and at the sign of the slightest pain, move to no-impact workouts.
 Swimming is great for you but sometimes boring–having a plan for the pool can combat that.

-Aqua Jog: Strap a buoyancy water belt to you (I recommend buying your own; they are super cheap and way less icky than sharing with tons of randos with skin issues.
+Aqua Jog: Strap a buoyancy water belt to you (I recommend buying your own; they are super cheap and way less icky than sharing with tons of random people with skin issues.

-This is my belt, and I sharpied my name across the back to be sure nobody touches it–yuck!).
+This is my belt (it's under $12!), and I sharpied my name across the back to be sure nobody touches it–yuck!).
 Also having the right size for you helps the workout and comfort level.
 Jog without touching the bottom of the pool and keep body upright and abs engaged.

 Laps: Slow, med, fast; alternate your paces and strokes to switch it up.
 To really keep motivated, listen to music or audiobooks with a waterproof ipod or device.
-These waterproof Bluetooth earbuds lets you listen to anything hooked up to Bluetooth, like your phone in your gym bag.
+These waterproof Bluetooth earbuds lets you listen to anything hooked up to Bluetooth, like your phone in your gym bag (plus they are still on sale even after Prime Day!)

 20-min water workout: This workout from Fitness Magazine is a collection of great moves to sculpt your legs and core — and get your heart rate up!